n8henrie/n8henrie.github.io/_posts/2011-02-18-step-1-prayer.md

   </p>

   <p>
-    If I should die before I wake…
+    If I should die before I wake...
   </p>

   <p>
-    that’s one less test I’ll have to take!
+    that's one less test I'll have to take!
   </p>

   <p>